What is the Code of Conduct?

 Our CoC applies to everyone participating in festival events in any capacity: this includes workshop attendees, performers, teachers, directors, festival staff, production crew and volunteers.

-It does not apply to staff employed by our event venues (e.g. BATS, Full Swing, various bars); however, we expect these venues to treat our participants respectfully and professionally, and we will absolutely go in to bat for you if you have a negative experience.
+It does not apply to staff employed by our event venues (e.g. BATS, Hannah Playhouse, various bars); however, we expect these venues to treat our participants respectfully and professionally, and we will absolutely go in to bat for you if you have a negative experience.

 When does it apply?